cyberseihis/bnnprint/write/paralel.md

 ![Implementation with positive and negative sums split](./tikz2/bnnpar.pdf)

-For each neuron in the first layer two sums are calculated. $\Sigma^+_i$ is the sum of the input features for which the connection with the i_th_ hidden neuron has a positive weight , whereas $\Sigma^-_i$ the sum of those that have a negative weight associated.
+For each neuron in the first layer two sums are calculated. $\Sigma^+_i$ is the sum of the input features for which the connection with the
+$i$-th
+hidden neuron has a positive weight , whereas $\Sigma^-_i$ the sum of those that have a negative weight associated.
 The two sums are then compared and if the positive sum is greater than or equal to the